georgi/vscvim/README.md

-# Neovim Configuration
+# VS Code Neovim Configuration

-This Neovim configuration uses the Lazy.nvim plugin manager to load and manage the following plugins:
+This Neovim configuration is optimized for VS Code and uses the Lazy.nvim plugin manager to load and manage the following plugins:

 - **flit.nvim**: A plugin for quick cursor movement across text.
 - **leap.nvim**: A plugin for quickly jumping to characters.